 That was not a good omen.

 The motorcycles ridden by motordrome racers were no-frills land rockets.
 They were capable of speeds in excess of ninety miles an hour.
 They had no brakes, no transmission.
 Riders used the throttle and engine load to slow a motorcycle.
 The motorcycles had no starter.
-They had to be towed by another motorcycle to start their engine.
+They had to be pushed by a person or towed by another motorcycle to start their engine.

 Popular with racers were two-cylinder Indian, Harley-Davidson, and Excelsior motorcycles with frames hardly more substantial than a bicycle’s.

 Spectators watched the races from grandstands or the infield.
 Spectators could lean over the rail along the upper edge of the track as the motorcycles zoomed by just a few feet below.